codlark/cls/docs/Briks.md

 Returns either `TRUE` or `FALSE` depending on `TEST`, which must evaluate to a toggle.
 When the first character of `TEST` is `?` the rest of the argument will be given to the comparison brik for evaluation.
 The `FALSE` argument is optional, and omitting it is the same as using `[]` as `FALSE`.

 `[in| VALUE | ARGS... ]`
-This macro takes any number of arguments.
+This brik takes any number of arguments.
 Test to see if `VALUE` is equal to any of `ARGS`.

 `[ne | LEFT | RIGHT ]`
 Test if `LEFT` and `RIGHT` are not equal.
 The arguments can be any type of value.

-## Macro Briks
+## Operator Briks

-Macro briks do more processing on their argument.
+Operator briks scan their argument for operators, special characters that the brik gives special meaning.

 `[?| VALUE ]` - the comparison brik
 The comparison brik performs numeric comparison. `VALUE` is evaluated for a single comparison operator with either side being the operands, if either operand is not a number parsing will stop with an error.
 Units are ignored so `3in`,  `3mm`, and `3%` are all treated the same as `3`.